Best Mountain Bike Wheels

 Roval Traverse Carbon Wheelset

-Specialized surprised a lot of people when they recently introduced the Roval Traverse Carbon wheelset.
-Until just recently, it was pretty much unheard of for a quality carbon wheelset to retail for only $1,200, not to mention with a lifetime warranty.
-Sure, $1,200 bucks is still a lot to spend on a pair of mountain bike wheels, but the Traverse Carbon are one of the best deals we've ever seen from a major brand like Specialized.
-They have the stiffness you want from a carbon wheel, yet they still remain quite comfortable on the trail.
+Specialized surprised a lot of people when they introduced the Roval Traverse Carbon wheelset.
+It was nearly unheard of for a quality carbon wheelset to retail at this price, not to mention with a lifetime warranty.
+Specialized's new Traverse Carbon are one of many of the new breed of less expansive carbon hoops helping to bring premium performance to the masses.
+They have the stiffness you want and expect from a carbon wheel, yet remain quite comfortable on the trail.
 The DT 350 hubs roll fast with decent 10-degree freehub engagement and have a history of reliability.
-They are the heaviest carbon model we tested, but they're still lighter than any of the alloy models.
+They are the heaviest carbon model we tested, but still lighter than any of the alloy models we tried.

-While we feel that 10-degree freehub engagement is relatively good, the Traverse Carbon were outperformed by more expensive models with faster engagement.
-Beyond that, there wasn't much we didn't like about these affordable and durable carbon hoops.
-If you've always wanted carbon wheels but didn't think you could afford them here's a quality carbon option at a very reasonable price backed with a confidence-inspiring lifetime warranty.
+The 10-degree freehub engagement is okay, although the Traverse Carbon wheels were outperformed by more expensive models with faster engagement.
+Despite that, there wasn't much we didn't like about these affordable and durable carbon hoops.
+If you've always wanted carbon wheels but didn't think you could afford them, Specialized now offers a quality carbon option at a very reasonable price, backed with a confidence-inspiring lifetime warranty.

 Read review: Roval Traverse Carbon